tower9/hostblock/README.md

 Main configuration is under [Global] section.
 Log file contents are different for each service and can have different log levels.
 Configuration can be divided into [Log.\*] sections to specify separate patterns for each log group, for example [Log.SSH].

-More details can be found in [default configuration file](config/hostblock.conf).
+For more details see comments in [default configuration file](config/hostblock.conf).

 ## AbuseIPDB